Best Free Cloud Storage and Managers

 BelugaCDN charges just $0.01/GB of global bandwidth, with minimum of $1/month.
 If you hate monthly plans, BunnyCDN is pay as you go, however they have variable GB rate per region, but still cost-effective.

 For my WordPress site, I don’t upload images in the server as it could easily fill-up any space.
 Instead, I use free image hosting services like ImgUr coupled with the Featured Image From URL plugin.
 ImgUr is 100% free, allows hotlinking with no limits whatsoever.
-ImgBox is an alternative.
 While ImgBB have an in-page upload plugin.

 To make it easier to integrate ImgUr, I use ImgUr Uploader Google Chrome extension.
 Just right-click and select “Rehost image” on the context menu, and it opens the image in a new tab, you can then copy the URL and paste it as Featured Image.
 If preferred, use the PixaBay Images plugin to search and download the image within WordPress.